peterpostmann/php-parse_uri/README.md

 `_protocol` will return
 - {schema} if present
-- 'file' if it is an absolute path ('/path', 'C:\path')
+- 'file' if it is an absolute path ('/path')
-- false if ti is a file or relative path ('path/file', 'file')
+- false if it is a relative path ('path/file', 'file')
+- true if it is a Windows path ('C:\path')
 - null if there is no path

 ### Example